 Evidently, you shouldn’t quit after learning only 100 words.
 Instead, you should concentrate on the most frequently used words and you’ll make spectacular progress.
 What’s more, globish (global English) has shown that it’s possible to express yourself using only 1500 well-chosen words (which would take less than 3 months with only 10 minutes per day with MosaLingua).
 Once you’ve acquired this base, MosaLingua proposes specialized vocabulary suited to your needs (the application has over 3000 words).

-The same principle applies for grammar.
+The same principle applies to grammar.
 MosaLingua introduces phrases gradually with simple structures that apply to most cases (sentence patterns: always the 20% that apply 80% of the time).
 Once you’ve memorized these simple phrases, your brain extracts models and adapts them to other situations.
 Therefore, you can express yourself well without learning all the grammar rules and their exceptions.
 Instead, learning grammar right away can actually slow the learning process and the fluency of your speech.
 (You don’t have time to think of grammar rules when you’re speaking!)

 Furthermore, when you know that what you’re learning is useful, memorization is much easier.
 You’ll never have to learn useless phrases with MosaLingua (e.g. “My tailor is rich”); instead, MosaLingua will recommend words or phrases from the list of the most used words or phrases based on your level and specific needs.
 However, you are in charge of your own learning: you’ll always have the option to skip over a word or an exercise if you feel that you don’t need to learn it right away.

-The motivation and psychology of the learner^
+Learner motivation and psychology

 Learning a language is a fantastic experience, but it requires considerable effort and numerous changes in the way you think and the way your brain works.
 For example, scientists have shown that people who have mastered at least two languages have a different electroencephalography (EEG) than people who only know one language (ref.
 Klein et al. 2013).
 Knowing more than one language also helps prevent the onset of Alzheimer’s disease (ref.
 Alladi, et al. 2013).